-Will an assault charge stick if you were provoked or engaged in self-defense?
-You have a legal right to defend yourself from harm without being charged with a crime.
+If you were charged with assault after being provoked or defending yourself, you may be wondering whether the charge will stick.
+You have a legal right to defend yourself from bodily harm without being charged with a crime.
 For example, if you felt unsafe or someone attacked you, you may have a valid defense against an assault charge.

-However, you may still face assault and battery charges even if someone threatened you.
-An experienced defense attorney can investigate the facts of your case to determine your best defense.
+However, you could still face assault and battery charges even if someone threatens you.
+That’s why it’s important to hire an experienced attorney to defend you.
+A Los Angeles violent crimes lawyer from Simmrin Law Group is here to investigate the facts of your case and determine your best defense.

-If the court charges you with assault in Los Angeles as a result of either being provoked or defending yourself, you face a very tricky line to walk in the legal sense.
-This situation becomes challenging because California typically defines assault as touching someone without permission.
+If the court charges you with assault in Los Angeles as a result of either being provoked or defending yourself, you face a tricky line to walk in the legal sense.
+This situation is challenging because California generally defines assault as touching someone without permission.

-Self-defense is usually the tried and true defense to fight assault and battery charges.
+Self-defense is usually the tried-and-true defense to fight assault and battery charges in California.
 However, to prove self-defense, a defendant must demonstrate that:

-- They reasonably feared another person would use force against or harm them
+- They reasonably feared another person would use force against them or harm them.

-- The defendant did not provoke nor threaten to harm the other person
+- The defendant did not provoke or threaten to harm the other person.

-A criminal defense lawyer from our law firm can determine if the force you used was reasonable and necessary under the circumstances.
+A Los Angeles criminal defense lawyer from our law firm can determine if the force you used was what a reasonable person would deem necessary under the circumstances.

 For a free legal consultation, call (310) 896-2723